 When we finally pulled into the Balcony I felt cooked alive.
 Pasang Kami was there, waiting patiently for us.
 Josh was there, too, along with Steven and Lakpa Nuru.
 It was great to see familiar faces… but I could not dump the pack fast enough.
 Now, get naked.
 Do it.

 But where could I roll around safely?
 The Balcony looked very different from 1:00 that morning, when it was shrouded in pitch blackness and scoured by freezing wind.
 Now it was dazzlingly bright, its full exposure revealed.
 Revealed, too, were the stains on the snow: urine and feces were everywhere.
 This place is nasty.
 Poor Bob….
-There was a small rise, perhaps 4 feet high, on the south end of the Balcony, and I suspected that fewer people had been over there.
-I scooted around to the other side of it, carefully, on a small catwalk of snow.
+There was a small rise, perhaps 4 feet high, on the south end of the Balcony, and I suspected that fewer people had been beyond it.
+I scooted around to the other side of the hill, carefully, on a small catwalk of snow.
 Nope, plenty of poo over here too.
 A small exposed patch of stone beckoned me, and I made that my resting spot.
 Below, a gentle slope pitched down about 50 feet into a series of small hills and valleys… each “valley” was a deep crevasse, no doubt, hidden by snow bridges.
-Beyond that, nothing but the austerity of the Kangshung Face falling away to the cloud deck underneath.
+Beyond that, nothing but the austerity of the Kangshung Face falling away to the cloud deck.
 This was no place to fall.

 I did not care.